MicrosoftLearning/AI-900-AIFundamentals.pt-BR/Instructions/05-create-cognitive-search-solution.md

 ---
 lab:
-  title: 'Explorar a mineração de conhecimento'
+  title: Explorar a mineração de conhecimento
 ---

 # <a name="explore-knowledge-mining"></a>Explorar a mineração de conhecimento